Clanford Clan 0.24 cc

 The Dave Jones Clans

-In 2019, the skilled model engineer Dave Jones of Hervey Bay in Queensland, Australia built a batch of five examples of the Clan using the published Motor Boys plans.
+In 2019, the skilled model engineer Dave Jones of Hervey Bay in Queensland, Australia built a batch of five examples of the 0.24 cc Clan using the published Motor Boys plans.
 These engines were constructed to very high standards, with fits and finish in the best Australian tradition as established by the late Gordon Burford of Taipan fame.
 Only the very best materials were used.
 This is undoubtedly one of the very best renditions of the Clan ever offered to the discriminating modeller.

 While not for beginners, the engine started very readily and ran superbly.
 Calculated to delight the most demanding purchaser, in fact!
 The little motor typically reached 8,000 rpm on a Cox 5 x 4 black nylon prop, with a 2½ min. run on the supplied hang tank.